Jeremy Nicholas (writer): Other activities

 Nicholas is President of the Jerome K. Jerome Society and was, from 2002 to 2021, music director of the Deanery Church of St Mary the Virgin in Braintree, Essex.
 He is an authority on the piano, pianists and Leopold Godowsky in particular.

 Personal

-Jeremy Nicholas was adopted at the age of two months old and was named Jeremy Nicholas Woolcock.
 He is the eldest of four children adopted by Mary Cecilia Willson Woolcock (née White) (1909–2008), an interior design artist with Peter Jones before World War II; and Cleave Edward Woolcock (1910–1992), a chartered surveyor in the firm Barber & Woolcock which he co-founded and who served in the Royal Army Service Corps for six years throughout World War II before being demobbed in early 1946 with the rank of Major and resuming his former profession.
+Nicholas was adopted at the age of two months old and was named Jeremy Nicholas Woolcock.

 He married Jill Elizabeth Rose in 1984 at St Paul's, Covent Garden (the 'Actors' Church') during filming for The Pickwick Papers.
 They have one child.